pulp/pulp/docs/sphinx/user-guide/nodes.rst

 3. Edit ``/etc/pulp/nodes.conf`` and set the parent OAuth *key* and *secret* to match  values found in ``/etc/pulp/server.conf`` on the parent node.
 The *user_id* must be updated as needed to match a user with administration privileges on the parent node.
-Properties marked as (optional) are defaulted using values read from other pulp configuration files as appropriate.
-Users may specify values here as overrides or to provide values when the referenced *other* pulp configuration files are not installed.
-See :ref:`node_quick_start` for abbreviated list of properties to edit.

 ::

  [oauth]
- host=     <read from /etc/pulp/server.conf>
- port=     <read from /etc/pulp/server.conf>
- key=      <read from /etc/pulp/server.conf>
- secret=   <read from /etc/pulp/server.conf>
- user_id=  <EDIT: admin user on parent node>
+ user_id:  <EDIT: admin user on parent node>

  [parent_oauth]
- host=     <read from /etc/pulp/consumer/consumer.conf>
- port=     <read from /etc/pulp/consumer/consumer.conf>
- key=      <EDIT: matching value from parent /etc/pulp/server.conf>
+ key:      <EDIT: matching value from parent /etc/pulp/server.conf>
- secret=   <EDIT: matching value from parent /etc/pulp/server.conf>
+ secret:   <EDIT: matching value from parent /etc/pulp/server.conf>
- user_id=  <admin user on parent node>
+ user_id:  <admin user on parent node>

 4. Restart Apache.